-Accessibility is a main factor in why people decide the Maldives over Bora Bora, or vice versa.
+Location is a main factor in why people decide the Maldives over Bora Bora, or vice versa.
 The Maldives will be most accessible to those flying from Europe, Asia, and Africa, whereas French Polynesia and Bora Bora will be much more accessible to those flying from the USA.
-If you’re not interested in a long travel day, go for the shorter distance.
+If you’re not interested in a long travel day, or the jet lag of adjusting to a 16-hour time difference, go for the shorter distance.
 But, if you’re splurging on some business class flights and making the journey just as fun as the destination, I’m all for long flights around the world!
 For reference, it takes about 10 hours on a direct flight to get from London to the Maldives, and about 24 hours to fly to Bora Bora.
-From Los Angeles, it takes about 9 hours to get to Bora Bora and 24 hours to get to the Maldives.
+From Los Angeles, it takes about 9 hours to get to Bora Bora and 24 hours + to get to the Maldives.

 MALDIVES VS. BORA BORA :

 Another point of decision between these two bucket list destinations is what your ideal honeymoon looks like to you (and your future spouse!).
 While both places offer a multitude of activities to choose from, they’re each a bit different!

 A big difference to note is that Bora Bora has a gorgeous mountainous landscape, allowing for hiking, ATV’ing, and some land-based activities.
 The Maldives, on the other hand, is a country that’s 99% water (yep!!), and completely flat (seriously, the highest elevation in the Maldives is 6 feet).

 In Bora Bora, adventurous couples will love scuba diving and snorkeling in world-renowned spots like Coral Gardens and the Bora Bora Lagoonarium, a natural aquarium where you’ll have the chance to interact with native blacktip reef sharks and stingrays in their natural habitats.